tawebbcn/bcn-webdev-checklists/retrospectives/en-0818/module-2/en0818-module2-retrospective-actions.md

 - Ask if they need breaks

 ## Teachers / TAs
-- For this cohort - go down during the project week
+- For this cohort
+- Go down during the project week
-- For januari - talk about classroom organisation
+- For januari
+- Talk about classroom organisation

 ## Groups in project
 - Trios are great!